fsprojects-archive/zzarchive-VisualFSharpPowerTools/.github/ISSUE_TEMPLATE.md

 ### Related information

 * Operating system
-* Branch
+* Visual Studio version (include Updates 1, 2, etc.)
-* .NET Runtime, CoreCLR or Mono Version
+* Other extensions installed in Visual Studio
-* Performance information, links to performance testing scripts
+* Characteristics of your projects and solutions